ColsterJ/ruby-roguelike/README.md

 cd ruby-roguelike
 ruby roguelike.rb
 ```
-Use the WASD or Arrow keys to move the player, press 'T' to switch fonts, or press 'Q' to quit.
+Use the WASD or Arrow keys to move the player.
+Press 'Escape' or 'Q' to quit.